Hospital awarded prestigious ChildKind Certification

 Click here for more information about ChildKind.
 Click here to learn more about ACH's Commitment to Comfort program, or contact an ACH Child Life Specialist.

 Promoting comfort.
 Partnering together.
-Every time.
+Every time. |

 Presentation to the Beryl Institute global community!

-Marie McNaughton, Family to Family Connections Coordinator, Deb Thul, Well on Your Way Youth in Transition Coordinator, and Adam Watson, Volunteer Peer Mentor and former ACH patient, have been given the opportunity to present to the Beryl Institute community on March 12th at 12:00 pm MST
+Marie McNaughton, Family to Family Connections Coordinator, Deb Thul, Well on Your Way Youth in Transition Coordinator, and Adam Watson, Volunteer Peer Mentor and former ACH patient, have been given the opportunity to present to the Beryl Institute community on March 12th at 12:00 pm MST.

 The Beryl Institute is a global community of practice dedicated to improving the patient experience through collaboration and shared knowledge.
 They have over 55,000 members representing over 80 countries.

 Their presentation topic is Engaging Peer Mentors to Support Patients and Families in Transition.
 The webinar will discuss the use of volunteer peer mentors to support patients and families going through youth care transitions at the Alberta Children's Hospital, highlighting the use of peer mentors for one to one connections and the peer-led workshop "Teens Talk Transitions".
+Beryl has extended complimentary webinar access for patients, families, and staff in our network.
+Click here to register and enter the code: PXPeerMentor during the checkout process.

 Do you know a teen that has a chronic medical condition?